AaronStarrDev/Saladin/README.md

 # Saladin
-Point-and-Click Adventure game, following a crusader in the time of Saladin.
+Platformer Adventure game, following a crusader in the time of Saladin.
 (Fiction)

 Godot 4.2.2